htrajan/ht-drawsteel/Classes Single Page/Null.md

   - When you use the Inertial Shield triggered action, you can use the Disengage move action as a free triggered action.
   - When you take the Disengage move action, you can slide an adjacent creature a number of squares equal to your Agility.
 - **6**
-  - Whenever you use the Inertial Shield triggered action, you can do � psychic damage to a creature of your choice within your Null Field and make them suffer a \[weak\] version of any effect you beat using that triggered action.
+  - Whenever you use the Inertial Shield triggered action, you can do \[SURGE\] psychic damage to a creature of your choice within your Null Field and make them suffer a \[weak\] version of any effect you beat using that triggered action.
 - **9**
   - When you take the Disengage move action, you can slide one adjacent creature a number of squares equal to twice your Agility.
 - **12 (Level 4)**
-  - Whenever you use the Inertial Shield triggered action, you can do �� psychic damage to a creature of your choice within your Null Field and make them suffer an \[average\] version of any effect you beat using that triggered action.
+  - Whenever you use the Inertial Shield triggered action, you can do \[SURGE\]\[SURGE\] psychic damage to a creature of your choice within your Null Field and make them suffer an \[average\] version of any effect you beat using that triggered action.
 - **15 (Level 7)**
   - When you take the Disengage move action, you can slide two adjacent creatures a number of squares equal to triple your Agility score.
 - **18 (Level 10)**
-  - Whenever you use the Inertial Shield triggered action, you can do ��� psychic damage to a creature of your choice within your Null Field and make them suffer a \[strong\] version of any effect you beat using that triggered action.
+  - Whenever you use the Inertial Shield triggered action, you can do \[SURGE\]\[SURGE\]\[SURGE\] psychic damage to a creature of your choice within your Null Field and make them suffer a \[strong\] version of any effect you beat using that triggered action.
-  - If you move at least 5 squares on your turn, you can do ��� damage against one target you attack after making this movement.
+  - If you move at least 5 squares on your turn, you can do \[SURGE\]\[SURGE\]\[SURGE\] damage against one target you attack after making this movement.

 #### Cryokinetic Mastery